Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Vemik’s ears twitched at that.
 "Am *always* hungry for good food!
 Professor tells me there are *many* good ‘steak-houses’ here?"

 "Vemik my friend, the world has travelled through this city, and *all* of them brought their food with them."
 Shoo-ster beamed, and pointed the way.
 "The hard part isn’t finding food.
-The hard part is choosing which one...For you, I think, Delmonico’s.
+The hard part is choosing which one...
+For you, I think, Delmonico’s.
 They have the biggest *and* the best steaks, from my experience..."

 Vemik’s belly *rumbled* at the thought.
 Meat!
 But, the Giving was more important.
 "Okay!
 First, I have books for Giving.
 We should go to the *library,* yes?"